eth-cscs/firecrestspawner/docs/source/authentication.rst

 Enabling JupyterHub's authentication state
 ------------------------------------------

-By default, JupyterHub does not store authentication states.
+The access and refresh tokens are obtained by the spawner via `JupyterHub's authentication state <https://jupyterhub.readthedocs.io/en/latest/reference/authenticators.html#authenticator-auth-state>`_.
+That information must be stored in the hub's database so it can be accessible within the spawner.
+By default the authentication state is not persisted.
 That feature must be enabled in the configuration by setting

 .. code-block:: Python

     c.Authenticator.enable_auth_state = True

-which, in turn, requires setting ``c.CryptKeeper.keys`` in JupyterHub's configuration and the environment variable ``JUPYTERHUB_CRYPT_KEY`` on the system where the notebooks server will run.
+Since the authentication state is encrypted before being stored in the database, ``c.CryptKeeper.keys`` must be set in JupyterHub's configuration and the environment variable ``JUPYTERHUB_CRYPT_KEY`` must be defined on the system where the notebooks server will run.

-The access and refresh tokens are kept stored in JupyterHub's `authentication state <https://jupyterhub.readthedocs.io/en/stable/reference/authenticators.html#authentication-state>`_ dictionary.
-From there, they can be fetched by the spawner and used to create PyFirecREST clients.

-That mechanism can be implemented by extending the ``GenericOAuthenticator`` class from ``oauthenticator`` to provide a token refreshing method.